Jaredanwolfgang/Jaredanwolfgang.github.io/source/_posts/compsci180_4.md

 # Part 1: Fit a Neural Field to a 2D Image

 # Part 2: Fit a Neural Radiance Field from Multi-view Images

+Now we move on to the more challenging part of implementing a Neural Radiance Field from multi-view images.

 <div class="render-spin"
      data-frame-count="32"